bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ![Branching paths](../interactive-narrative-branching-paths.png)

 For example, let's say you are playing a hypertext narrative, and your character is a young man who sees a hooded figure shoplifting.
 The options to proceed include a) tell the shopkeeper, b) follow the shoplifter, or c) do nothing.
 Depending on your choices, the story may unfold in three completely different ways.

+### IF/THEN

+Logic...

+### Critical Story Path

+A critical story path can be thought of as the shortest path possible through a series of decision nodes to complete the interactive story.
+To develop the critical path, you must ensure that all the critical beats, or